COVTrack++: Learning Open-Vocabulary Multi-Object Tracking from Continuous Videos via a Synergistic Paradigm: C-TAO: Continuous TAO Dataset

-\textbf{Statistical Comparison.} We compare our C-TAO dataset with the original TAO dataset in terms of annotation density, coverage, and continuity, as shown in Fig.~\ref{fig:compare_stats}.
+We compare our C-TAO dataset with the original TAO dataset in terms of annotation density, coverage, and continuity, as shown in Fig.~\ref{fig:compare_stats}.
 Both datasets share the same videos and trajectories, and C-TAO significantly enhances annotation density, with total annotated frames increasing by 26$\times$ and total bounding boxes increasing by 27$\times$, as illustrated in the left subplot.
 At the video level, C-TAO shows a dramatic improvement in annotated frame coverage and the number of annotations per video, ensuring a more comprehensive capture of object dynamics and scene evolution, as shown in the center subplot.
 For trajectory-level statistics, C-TAO exhibits denser temporal sampling, with remarkable increases in frames per track and annotations per track, providing more complete object motion information.
-Regarding continuity and temporal consistency, we analyze three key factors between consecutive annotated frames: average IoU, area change ratios, and pixel movement of the object center, shown in the right subplot.
-Results indicate significant improvements: cross-frame IoU increases by 2.2$\times$, the area change ratio reduces to 1/8 of the original, and average pixel displacement decreases from 101 to 6.6 pixels, a 93.5\% reduction.
-These factors collectively demonstrate a substantial enhancement in the overall temporal coherence of the dataset.
+The right subplot further analyzes annotation continuity between consecutive annotated boxes along the same original TAO trajectory, including average IoU, area change ratio, and center movement.
+The results show much higher adjacent-box IoU and much smaller area/center changes, indicating that C-TAO significantly shortens the temporal gap between adjacent supervision signals.
+This provides dense short-baseline trajectory supervision, which is an important factor for improving tracking performance.